THE STORY OF HYPERVAN

-From the depths, a life saving breakthrough emerges.
+From the ocean depths, a life saving breakthrough emerges.

 Currently, in the offshore commercial diving industry, deck decompression chambers (DDC’s) are kept onsite to provide recompression protocols for divers returning from depth and to treat the decompression illness.
 DDC’s are pressure vehicles for human occupancy (PVHO).
 Qualified/certified medical technicians are required outside the DDC to determine medical protocol and in life-threatening situations are required to enter the PVHO to render examination and treatment.